DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

   * An advantage of making `file_view` wrap a `file` is that if we encounter a structurally malformed file (e.g. a suspicious record signature, or an ill-formed `XXXX` subrecord), we'll be able to access the file data (most pertinently its name) when we throw an error.
 Right now, `dovah::tes_file_reading::basic_reader` is actually incapable of providing the filename as diagnostic information in these cases: a `basic_reader` doesn't know if it's a file (`file_loader`) or a view into a file (any other subclass), and consequently, doesn't know how to find its way to *whatever file it's reading* to query that file's name.

   * Perhaps we could even template this and allow some compile-time configuration, e.g. a choice of whether to throw exceptions on invalid data or `assert` correctness instead.
 (Why would you ever want to `assert` that user-supplied data is well-formed?
 Because we crawl the files fairly completely during the initial file load, and after that, on-demand form data loads operate on the assumption that the file *definitely is* structurally valid and reads will never throw.
 Checks for e.g. record signature validity are skipped, and we assert instead of throwing, but this is conditioned on a run-time flag that gets set on the whole file post-file-load.
 In the new system, a `form_stub` would create disposable `file_view`s for loading each file, and so we may as well move the throw/assert choice to compile-time, no?)

+    * We may even want to go the extra mile and have a `record_view`, so that stubs can create views on the stack without burning extra stack space on e.g. machinery to track GRUPs.

   * And as long as we're rebuilding the logic for reading file content, we may as well add support for endian-flipped files, conditioned behind a `constexpr const bool`.
 Bethesda themselves have this support: if the file header's signature reads as `4SET`, then they know that the file endianness doesn't match the system's native endianness, and they byteswap every value they read.